-Adam Silvers regularly counsels both private and publicly traded companies on a variety of legal issues.
+Adam regularly counsels both private and publicly-traded companies on a variety of legal issues.
 Over his career, Adam has successfully handled a wide range of complex transactions involving mergers and acquisitions, public offerings, private placements and venture capital financings, joint venture and partnership agreements, as well as software licensing and development agreements, among other areas.

 As a young associate, he took on legal matters of increasingly complex nature, and, partly as a result of his prior employment as in-house counsel for a high-tech corporation, took on the task of spearheading and growing the firm’s Technology Practice Group.